 Obviously, in some cases, they had practical limits to reckon with: “I could not lose one of the main actors in the second week of shooting because he had broken his leg jumping down from a mountain”.

-At the end I had the great opportunity to ask some questions to Peter Berg.
+In the end, I had the great opportunity to ask some questions to Peter Berg.

-Cristina: “ In the first scenes we see in the team’s bedrooms the real pictures of the soldier’s life; the same that we see at the end with some video from their real life: weddings, holidays,…And we have some private stories: Murphy receives a mail from his girlfriend with a suggestion for her wedding gift, Danny Dietz is stressing himself because his wife want to paint the room in pink melon and he think that it’s not even a color,….
-Was it a your idea or it came out from Marcus?”
+Cristina: “ In the first scenes we see in the team’s bedrooms the real pictures of the soldier’s life; the same that we see at the end with some video from their real-life: weddings, holidays,…And we have some private stories: Murphy receives a mail from his girlfriend with a suggestion for her wedding gift, Danny Dietz is stressing himself because his wife wants to paint the room in pink melon and he thinks that it’s not even a color,….
+Was it your idea or did it come out from Marcus?”